jaresoles/jaresoles.github.io/about.md

 <p align="justify">

-I originally planned in making this into an academic-y-ish blog, but have changed direction while I was writing my first text (see: Tautological).
+I originally planned in making this into an academic-y-ish blog, but have changed direction while I was writing my first text (see: Up and running.).
 But for a short introduction, I am a young scientist who spends most of his time tending to bacteria from guts of one terrestrial organism (human, E. coli) and one marine organism (shipworm, T. turnerae).
 I am interested with the workings of the shipworm symbiont which is a known degrader of wood.
 As with E. coli,  I am the parasite in this relationship, as I only overwork them to produce proteins that I want to play with.

 </p>

 <p align="justify">

 I am a graduate student in marine science, under the marine biotechnology track.
 I reside in an archipelagic country and I think that already makes the case for why I would pursue marine science- but specifically why biotechnology track is simply because I am interested at the fine-grained mechanics of all life forms.
+I am currently doing my thesis on the regenerative capacity of sea cucumbers - our earliest metazoan ancestors.

 </p>